envite-consulting/optimize-to-xes/README.md

 🛑 Currently, you can only transform one process definition at a time.
 Therefore, when setting up your raw data report in Camunda Optimize, make sure it contains only a single process definition.

+🚫 You can use the application only with Java 21.

 ## 🚀🔜 Coming Soon... 🌟🎉👀

 ![Optimize CCR PPM Cycle](./assets/ppm-cycle.png)